-The ParaCell includes a number of ACE-Thred connectors used for a wide variety of functions. #7 ACE-Thred connectors are particularly common.
-ACE-Thred fittings are designed to seal cylindrical objects into the cell.
-These objects can include glass tubes, plugs, thermometers, and plastic electrode bodies.
-ACE-Threds are designed to be tightened with finger pressure only.
+The ParaCell includes a number of ACE-Thred[TM] connectors used for a wide variety of functions. #7 ACE-Thred[TM] connectors are particularly common.
+ACE-Thred[TM] fittings are designed to seal cylindrical objects into the cell.
+These objects can include glass tubes, plugs, thermometers, and bodies of plastic electrodes.
+ACE-Thred fittings[TM] are designed to be tightened with finger-pressure only.

-CAUTION: ACE-Thred fittings should always be tightened "finger tight".
-Over-tightening a fitting can get it stuck.
+Caution: ACE-Thred[TM] fittings should always be tightened "finger-tight".
+Never use tools such as a wrench or pliers to tighten an ACE-Thred[TM] fitting.
+Over-tightening a fitting can break the cell.

-A given ACE-Thred size can only accommodate specific diameter objects.
-A #7 ACE-Thred is specified to work with object with a diameter between 6.5 mm and 7.5 mm.
+A given ACE-Thred[TM] size can only accommodate specific diameter objects.
+A #7 ACE-Thred[TM] is specified to work with objects with a diameter between 6.5 mm and 7.5 mm.
 If you need to add non-standard options to your ParaCell kit, make sure you keep this restriction in mind.